 At the core of the original plan was the firm belief that all Holyoke students deserve a world-class education.
 There is still significant work ahead to achieve this reality.
 Student achievement remains below state expectations, and many students still do not graduate high school.
 We cannot afford to mistake improved for acceptable.

 We have already demonstrated that, by working together, much improvement is possible.
 Let us continue to partner together to ensure a pathway for every student!

 We are creating learning opportunities that nurture, engage and ensure that our young people are poised to excel in college, career and community leadership.
 Since the beginning of the turnaround efforts, signature initiatives include:

-- A High School Redesign, which included the launch of a Freshman Academy for a more personalized entry to high school and the launch of theme-based Linked Learning Academies, designed to ignite student interest and connect learning to the real world
+- A High School Redesign, which includes Freshman Academy for a more personalized entry to high school, theme-based academies and/or career vocational technical education programs which are designed to ignite student interest and connect learning to the real world.

-- Expansion of programs to provide students and families with more choice for their education, including a dual language program, new middle school options (including Holyoke STEM Academy, Veritas Prep Holyoke and dual enrollment and early college opportunities for high school students
+- Expansion of programs to provide students and families with more choice for their education, including a dual language program, new middle school options, and dual enrollment and early college opportunities for high school students.

-- Enhanced standards-based curricular resources in English Language Arts, Mathematics and Science (grades PreK-8)
+- Enhanced standards-based curricular resources in English Language Arts, Mathematics and Science.